MohidFarhan/MohidFarhan.github.io/_posts/2025-08-02-limitations-of-schrodinger.md

 $$&nbsp; -----------(1)

 This equation is a cornerstone of Quantum Mechanics.
 It provides accurate predictions for many atomic and molecular systems.
 In essence, it is an energy conservation equation which states the total energy operator of a particle is the sum of its kinetic energy operator and potential energy operator.
-The first term on the left hand side arises from the time-dependent Schrödinger equation which captures the evolution of the state.
-It is a first-order partial differential equation, which means that once the wavefunction \\( \psi(\mathbf{r}, t) \\) is known, we can determine the evolution of the particle , with time-independent potential, using:
+The first term on the left-hand side arises from the time-dependent Schrödinger equation which captures the evolution of the state.
+It is a first-order partial differential equation, which means that once the wavefunction $$\psi(\mathbf{r}, t)$$ is known, we can determine the evolution of the particle with, for time-independent potential, using:

 $$
 \psi(\mathbf{r}, t) = \psi(\mathbf{r}, 0) e^{-\frac{iHt}{\hbar}}